 ['Tracy' nan 1100000 26]]

-The above pandas examples are returns an array of type Object.
-This is because, both these Data Frames has a mixed content (int, string).
-If that is not the case then it won’t display any dtype inside an array.
-For this, we used an integer Data Frame
+The above examples return an array of type Object because both these Data Frames have mixed content (int, string).
+If that is not the case, it won’t display any dtype inside an array.
+For this, we used an integer Data Frame.

 [[ 25 1000000]